-Could air purifying plants improve your air quality in Shanghai?
+Could air purifying plants improve your indoor air quality in Shanghai?

-As we spend most of our time indoors, it is important to make sure indoor air is clean.
+As we spend most of our time indoors, it is critical to keep your indoor air clean.

 Apart from outdoor pollution, other pollutants can affect indoor air quality, such as emissions from furniture and building materials, cooking and heating gas, plastics and detergents etc.

 If we close windows and doors to prevent outdoor pollution from entering, or to save energy, it is even more critical to ensure indoor air is purified.

 One of the most effective air pollution solutions is using air purifiers in your home, but a cheaper, if not so effective, solution is to use air purifying plants.

 There are several plant and flower markets in Shanghai where you can find hundreds, if not thousands, of varieties of flowers and plants.
 These markets house many vendors under one roof, so you can usually get good prices just by doing comparison shopping, even if your bargaining skills aren't so great.